dwyl/reading-tracker/README.md

 We also searched the iOS App Store and Google Play and didn't find anything matching "reading metronome".

->

 ## Elm?

-I could _easily_ solve this in _minutes_ using **JavaScript** (_the language I've written most in the last 10 years_) but in _forcing_ myself to use Elm (_instead of reaching for my ["hammer"](https://en.wikipedia.org/wiki/Law_of_the_instrument ..._), I develop the muscle memory.
+I could _easily_ solve this in _minutes_ using **JavaScript** (_the language I've written most in the last 10 years_) but in _forcing_ myself to use Elm (_instead of reaching for my ["hammer"](https://en.wikipedia.org/wiki/Law_of_the_instrument ..._), I develop the muscle memory in the skill I want to _focus_ on.

 # Who?